 Valerie is thrilled to announce a new single entitled “Rainbow After the Storm”.
 Michelle McCammond and Mellad Abeid wrote this song for her to sing in light of her cancer battle.
 “Rainbow After the Storm” has recently hit ##1 on Christian Music Weekly and charted in the top 40 on Nashville Christian Connection.
 Her story and single have appeared on KHQ, KREM 2, KXLY, and FOX 28.
 She was a special guest on Fox 28 Good Day Gotta Hear This.
 “Rainbow After the Storm” is now being played on regular rotation on 89.9 KYMS, and she just finished recording her second song, “This Side of Crazy”, written by Michelle McCammond and Luke Yates.
-Most recently Valerie was a featured guest artist on K102 Country “ Morning Stampede Show”.
-She is grateful to God to be alive and has a new song in her heart.
+Most recently Valerie was a featured guest artist on the K102 Country “ Morning Stampede Show,” and KSPS Northwest Profiles.
+It aired through this past summer & fall leading up to the documentary of the History of Country music by Ken Burns.
+Valerie Jeanne feels grateful to God to be alive and has a new song in her heart!

 From the time Nick could stand he was grabbing anything that resembled a guitar and singing.
 As he got older he played at small venues until he felt he was ready for the move to the country music capital of the world, Nashville, Tennessee.
 Nashville was Nick’s home for eight years while he played, wrote, and further developed his skill set.